Enhanced protection

 Not all schemes offered this but, where it was available, individuals could transfer some of their pension benefits up to the level of the appropriate limit without losing their enhanced protection.

 After the partial transfer has been made, there was still the potential to lose enhanced protection, so care was needed when taking benefits.
-This generally meant crystallising all the benefits in the DC Scheme before triggering a further appropriate limit test on the remaining DB scheme.
-This ensured that the DC scheme could be taken under enhanced protection, even if the testing of the remaining DB scheme exceeded the appropriate limit.
+This generally meant crystallising all the benefits in the DC scheme before triggering a further appropriate limit test on the remaining DB scheme.
+This ensured that the DC scheme could be taken under enhanced protection, even if the testing of the remaining DB scheme exceeded the 'appropriate limit'.

 Divorce